Skip to main content

 CBSA does not set your financial security amount once and forget it.
 There is a mandatory annual review.

 When it happens: The annual review date is October 20 each year.
-CBSA recalculates every importer’s required financial security amount based on the most recent 12 months of import activity.
+CBSA recalculates each importer’s required financial security amount based on the most recent 12 months of accounts receivable activity.

-What CBSA recalculates: The agency looks at your actual duties, taxes, and fees over the preceding 12-month period and determines whether your current financial security amount is still adequate.
+What CBSA recalculates: The agency looks at the accounts receivable reflected in CARM for the preceding 12-month review period and determines whether your current financial security amount is still adequate.

 If your required amount increases: